Stories Related to Marriage

 “Because I forgot to take it in,” he answered.

 And men say they cannot understand women!
-Wasn't I clear?
+Wasn't my son clear at the start?

 I was trying to write an article on one of my old teachers, Tommy Shubrick.
 I knew Tommy had passed away some years ago and as I searched unsuccessfully for the obituary, my husband hears me moaning and grumbling.
 As a matter of fact, I cannot even find Tommy’s family!
 I cannot find anything on him except what Woodie Chavis was able to give me.
 Woodie is an old Georgetonian and someone I communicate with on Facebook.